taylorific/chef-training/slides.md

 - Event handler that hooks the `:attribute_changed` event
 - Used to troubleshoot/debug issues with attribute precedence
 - Prints out where an attribute was set or overridden
+- To not miss events, loaded via `client.rb` outside the Chef run
+- Does no reporting, just prints to log

 ---
 hideInToc: true